Mariners vs. Blue Jays Player Props Betting Odds

 Guerrero Stats

-- Guerrero has collected 33 hits with five doubles, five home runs and 11 walks.
-He has driven in 15 runs with two stolen bases.
+- Vladimir Guerrero Jr. has 34 hits with five doubles, five home runs, 11 walks and 15 RBI.
+He's also stolen two bases.

 Guerrero Recent Games